binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

 ---
 # {{ page.title }}

-Sometimes, a conteinerized application may need to access devices from the host.
+Sometimes, a containerized application may need to access devices from the host.
 For example, we might be testing serial console tools inside a container, and need to pass the device node for our serial port to the container, for example `/dev/ttyUSB0`.

-When using Docker, we can request a single device to be made available within the container by using the `--device` options of the ~run` command.
+When using Docker, we can request a single device to be made available within the container by using the `--device` options of the `run` command.
 This way that device node, and only that, is passed to the container and made accessible.

-In some cases, passing single device nodes may ne unsuitable.
+In some cases, passing single device nodes may be unsuitable.
 A typical case is allowing a tool to access devices which can appear and disappear and thus change name.
-Let's say, in out previous example, that I start with a serial converter mapped to `/dev/ttyUSB0`, then it gets unplugged, a different serial device is plugged in and the the original device is reattached.
+Let's say, in our previous example, that I start with a serial converter mapped to `/dev/ttyUSB0`, then it gets unplugged, a different serial device is plugged in and the original device is reattached.
 At this point the once-`ttyUSB0` has become `/dev/ttyUSB1`, which is not available to the container.

-A potential solution is to deploy a udev rule that gives the device node a fixed name, base don some attribute of the device (such as its vendor id or product id).
+A potential solution is to deploy a udev rule that gives the device node a fixed name, based on some attribute of the device (such as its vendor id or product id).

 There is a case, however, which cannot be easily covered by udev rules: